A disaster can occur at any given moment, so being prepared for future events is crucial.

 You might also set up a Vial of Life in case first responders are called for something more serious.
-The Vial of Life quickly tells emergency personnel about the senior’s current medical conditions, their medications, emergency contacts, and other critical information.
+The Vial of Life quickly tells emergency personnel about the senior’s current medical conditions, medications, emergency contacts, and other critical information.

 An evacuation kit, otherwise known as a bug-out bag, is the backpack you will take if you need to evacuate your home.
 Ideally, you should stock your backpack with enough supplies to sustain you for a minimum of 72 hours.

 Your evacuation kit should include:

 - Extra water and bottles made from durable plastic

 - Iodine tablets or Aquamira for sanitizing water